 - Middle, run off and suppress

-- If your sword is driven outside your silhouette, cut back in behind the opponent’s sword
+- If you are driven outside your silhouette, cut back in behind the opponent’s sword

 - Chase whenever possible

-- When the opponent gathers for a strike, strike in to stop it before it begins
+- When the opponent gathers for a strike, crowd in to stop it before it begins

-- When the opponent misses a strike, change around and strike to the region they struck from
+- When the opponent misses a strike, strike to the region they struck from

-- Striking in is safer than changing around
+- Cutting in is safer than changing around

 - First deal with the opponent’s foible, then their forte, then strike their body